 It’s important for the McNatt Learning Center to be a safe place to learn, grow, and explore.
 It’s important, too, for the home to be a safe place to learn, grow, and explore.
 It’s thus important, to us, that we help parents or partners-in-care nurture safe places to learn, grow, and explore at home.

 The relationships that HANDLE Practitioners forge with pupils typically last between 4 months to 3 years.
 The relationships that moms and dads nurture with their children, or that spouses nurture with one another, hopefully last a lifetime.
 It’s thus important, to most HANDLE Practitioners, to build up such relationships whenever we can.
+We're no exception.

 Learning issues can strain familial relationships.
 Creating space to learn, grow, and explore can help heal those relationships.
 Coming alongside a family member who has been struggling can renew—or establish—deep connection.
 We help make it possible.